gaalcaras/transcribe.nvim/README.md

 ## Features

-+ **Control media playback (load, play and pause) directly from NeoVim** rather than juggling with another software in the background and using media keys
++ **Control media playback directly from NeoVim** rather than juggling with another software in the background and using media keys
+  * Load media (local file or remote URL), play and pause
+  * Set playback speed
+  * Seek forward or backward
++ **Write time position in buffer** (insert mode)

 ## Installation